B.A. (Hons.), (Toronto), M.A., Ph.D. (Distinction), (York)

 - creative writing

 He wrote the entry on Jacques Lacan for the Dictionary of Literary Biography edition on Twentieth Century European Cultural Theorists.
-His fiction and poetry appear in Canadian journals such as The Tamarack Review, Only Paper Today, Impulse, Descant, The Journal of Canadian Fiction, Inter, Filling Station, and internationally in The Ontario Review (USA), Tyuonyi (USA), UNIverse (Germany), Essex (USA), the International Symposia of Concrete & Visual Poetry (Australia), and Offerte Speciale (Italy), among others.
-His fictional works have been anthologized by Coach House Press, Black Moss Press, and Mercury Press.
-Jirgens is a grand-master of the martial art of Tae Kwon Do.
+His fiction and poetry appear in Canadian journals such as The Tamarack Review, Only Paper Today, Impulse, Descant, The Journal of Canadian Fiction, Impulse, Inter, Filling Station, and internationally in Fiction International (USA), The Ontario Review (USA), Tyuonyi (USA), UNIverse (Germany), Essex (USA), the International Symposia of Concrete & Visual Poetry (Australia), and Offerte Speciale (Italy), among others.
+His fictional works have been anthologized by Coach House Press, Black Moss Press, Mercury Press and Texteditions.
 His theatre/performance works have been presented nationally and internationally including at the Ultimatum Fest in Montreal and at the INTER-Festival in Quebec City.
-Karl Jirgens has edited Rampike, the international literary journal of post-modern art and writing, since 1979.
+Karl Jirgens founded and edited Rampike, the international literary journal of contemporary art, writing, and theory, from 1979 to 2016.
+The entire 36 year print-run is now available through the U Windsor scholar’s portal c/o the Leddy Library (Google; “about Rampike” and enter the university portal or go to; https://scholar.uwindsor.ca/rampike/about.html ).
+In addition, Jirgens is a long-time practitioner and grand-master of the martial art of Tae Kwon Do.

 2014-2015 Edited, FOUR ISSUES of Rampike magazine (two issues per year): Vol. 23.1, (published) – 80 pp. Vol. 23.2, (published) – 80 pp. Vol. 22.1, (published) – 80 pp. Vol. 21.1, (published) – 80 pp. Vol. 24.1 (at the press) – 80 pp. ISSN #: 0711-7647 Funded by the Canada Council for the Arts.